 In professional golf, nearly everyone wants to become a high handicapper.
 Such journey requires a combination of skill, merit, professionalism, and a reliable set of numbered wedges.
 But since there are dozens of wedges that you can see online and offline, making a choice is tricky.

 We’ll bring you to the green!
-These are some of the wedges that we’ve collated for high handicappers:
+These are some of the best wedges for high handicappers that we’ve collated:

 Contents of this Page

 - We’ll bring you to the green!
-These are some of the wedges that we’ve collated for high handicappers:
+These are some of the best wedges for high handicappers that we’ve collated:

 - 1. TaylorMade Milled Grind Hi-Toe Wedge